jpdevries/hits/README.md

 hits
 ====

-Counts page hits of MODX Resources
+Counts page hits of MODX Resources and stores them in a custom table.

 ### USAGE:
 Get a comma seperated list of ids of the 10 most visited pages 10 levels down from the web context